How Much Is Your Pain and Suffering Worth?

 How Do You Determine Pain and Suffering?

 When you are injured in a car crash or other accident, one of the first things you feel is pain.
-In fact, the amount of pain you feel may be an indication of the seriousness of your injuries.
+The amount of pain you feel may be an indication of the seriousness of your injuries.
 On the other hand, if your injury is serious enough to cause nerve damage, you may feel little or no pain despite being seriously hurt.
 In other words, pain is not necessarily a simple, straightforward thing.
 In addition, pain is subjective, meaning that it’s personal to you.
-Each person experiences pain differently, even those who suffer almost exactly the same type of injury.
+Each person experiences pain differently, even those who suffer almost the same type of injury.
 There’s no objective way to measure it.
 This, however, does not mean that your pain isn’t real.
-It is, even though no one other than you can possibly experience it or know its severity.
+It is, even though no one other than you can experience it or know its severity.

-All of this makes pain and suffering damages difficult to determine.
+All of this makes pain and suffering damage difficult to determine.
 Especially once you file a personal injury lawsuit against the person or entity whose negligence caused the accident that injured you.
-After all, how can anyone, even you, put a dollar amount on your pain.
+After all, how can anyone, even you, put a dollar amount on your pain?
 All while managing to include both its severity and the length of time you experience it?
 This question forms at the heart of virtually all personal injury lawsuits.

 Pain and Suffering Damages